Charlton Heston: NRA president

-Heston was the ceremonial president and spokesman of the NRA from 1998 until his resignation in 2003.
+Heston was the president of the NRA from 1998 until his resignation in 2003.
 At the 2000 NRA convention, he raised a rifle over his head and declared that he would not allow a potential Al Gore administration to take away his Second Amendment rights except "from my cold, dead hands".
 In announcing his resignation from the presidency in 2003, he again raised a rifle over his head, repeating the words of his 2000 speech.

 In the 2002 film Bowling for Columbine, Michael Moore interviewed Heston at Heston's home, asking him about an April 1999 meeting the NRA held in Denver, Colorado, shortly after the Columbine High School massacre.
 Moore criticized Heston for the perceived thoughtlessness in the timing and location of the meeting.
 When Moore asked Heston for his thoughts on why gun-related homicide is so much higher in the United States than in other countries, Heston said it was because, "we have probably more mixed ethnicity" and that "we have a history of violence, perhaps more than most countries".
 Heston subsequently excused himself on-camera and walked away, and Moore was later criticized by some for having conducted the interview as an ambush.
 The interview was conducted early in 2001 before Heston publicly announced his Alzheimer's diagnosis, but the film was released afterward, causing some to say that Moore should have cut the interview from the final film.